openvinotoolkit/openvino/docs/optimization_guide/nncf/introduction.md

 Experimental methods
 --------------------

-NNCF also provides state-of-the-art compression techniques that are still in experimental stages of development and are only recommended for expert developers.
+NNCF also provides state-of-the-art compression techniques that are still in the experimental stages of development and are only recommended for expert developers.
 These include:

 - Mixed-precision quantization
 - Sparsity